PaloAltoNetworks/terraform-best-practices/README.md

 ### `2.1 Variables`

-* Static values shouldn't be hardcoded inside the Terraform configuration, static values should be defined as Terraform variables, this extend the flexibility of the Terraform nodules for future use.
+* Static values shouldn't be hardcoded inside the Terraform configuration, static values should be defined as Terraform variables, this extends the flexibility of the Terraform nodules for future use.

   > BAD Example - All the arguments provided to the `contains` function are hardcoded